Lanseria International Airport: Location

-It is located within the boundaries of the City of Johannesburg Metropolitan Municipality, at the north-western edge (south-west of Centurion and Pretoria).
-Its entrance is on the R512 Road, which goes south to Randburg and north to the Hartbeespoort Dam.
+It is located at the north-western edge of the City of Johannesburg Metropolitan Municipality (south-west of Centurion and Pretoria).
+Its entrance is on the R512 road (Pelindaba Road), which goes south to Randburg and north to the Hartbeespoort Dam.

 History

 Lanseria Airport started out as a grass strip airfield in 1972, the brainchild of two Pretoria pilots: Fanie Haacke and Abe Sher.
 The land was originally bought by Krugersdorp and Roodepoort Municipality together with the Transvaal Peri-Urban Board and contracted to Lanseria Management Company on a 99-year lease since 1972.

 The airport was officially opened by the Minister of Transport at the time, Hannes Rall, on 16 August 1974.
 Soon after its opening, Lanseria Airport hosted the Air Africa '75 (in 1975).

 When Nelson Mandela was released from prison in 1990 he was flown to Johannesburg landing at Lanseria Airport.

-On 15 November 2012 the airport was sold to a consortium consisting of Harith, an infrastructure development fund management company; the women's empowerment company Nozala; and the Government Employee Pension Fund, through the Public Investment Corporation.
+On 15 November 2012, the airport was sold to a consortium consisting of Harith, an infrastructure development fund management company; the women's empowerment company Nozala; and the Government Employee Pension Fund, through the Public Investment Corporation.

-On 11 November 2013 the airport opened its new 45-meter-wide 07/25 Runway and also closed the existing 30-meter-wide 06/24 runway.
+On 11 November 2013, the airport opened its new 45-meter-wide 07/25 Runway and also closed the existing 30-meter-wide 06/24 runway.
 Kulula was the first airline to land on the new runway.

-In November 2017 airport officials announced that they were negotiating with Air Namibia, Kenya Airways, Air Mauritius and Air Botswana for flights to and from the airport as part of their expansion plan.
+During the 2025 State of the City Address, the Mayor of Johannesburg, Dada Morero, announced plans to rename Lanseria, to reflect its identity and connection to Johannesburg better, fostering a sense of belonging while also strengthening the airport.

+According to the Mayor, Lanseria's management is considering the name change as part of a broader effort to elevate its status and strengthen its brand.
+Coalition partners in the municipal government, including the UDM, opposed the renaming, saying that Johannesburg's financial issues should be focused on, and that renaming one of its airports was not of importance.

+Planned Airport Upgrade

+Upgrade plans have been unveiled in July 2024.
+New facilities is to include Fixed Base Operator and Maintenance, Repair and Overhaul facilities.
+Taxiway Alpha is also to be upgraded and will enable the airport to accommodate larger aircraft such as the Boeing 777 and Airbus A330.
+Completion is expected by 2031, subject to approval.